 WASHINGTON — Black American musical performances can be extra culturally affirming at certain times of the year.
-May 18, production company 8thaus and recording artist Opal Dillard gifted the nation’s capitol a teaser for an approaching Black Music Month.
+May 18, production company 8thaus and recording artist Opal Dillard gifted the nation’s capital a teaser for an approaching Black Music Month.

 Opal headlined volume 1 of 8thaus’ “SENSORSHIP” series at Songbyrd Music House.